-FairFly puts traveler safety first with real-time risk insights for travel managers
+FairFly’s real-time COVID-19 insights for travel managers

 TEL AVIV, ISRAEL – 12 March 2020 – FairFly, in response to a market reeling with uncertainty during trying times, has introduced a free module and platform upgrade that enables current FairFly customers to superimpose layovers, destinations and future itineraries with geographies affected by COVID-19 (Coronavirus) as well as other meaningful risk data from the World Health Organization and other national health agencies.